ShuyangZhu/dynamic_multimodal_transport_planning_with_drones_for_emergency_logistics_original_data/README.md

   - `No-M` – Results excluding the multimodal-specific operators

 - **Stability analysis of ALNS**
-  Provides 10 runs of ALNS under identical settings to test its stability and robustness.
+  Provides 10 consecutive runs of ALNS under identical settings to test its stability and robustness.

 - **Comparison of approaches with and without drones**
   Comparative results between multimodal approaches: